-Though funding that used to provide student’s tuition/fees, transportation, and materials assistance has been cut, we have re-modeled the program.
-Beginning Fall 2020, The New Directions Program will be offered as a cohort model over three academic terms with the courses being offered entirely remotely in the fall during COVID and hybrid with an option for entirely remote for those who will be unable to meet at Rock Creek once in-person courses return.
+Though funding that used to provide student’s tuition and fees, transportation, and materials assistance has been cut, we have re-modeled the program.
+Beginning Fall 2020, The New Directions Program will be offered as a cohort model over three academic terms, with the courses being offered entirely remotely in the fall during COVID and hybrid with an option for entirely remote for those who will be unable to meet at Rock Creek once in-person courses return.

 What will you learn?

 - Skill development to increase comfort with the virtual and online environment (Zoom, Google, FaceTime, etc)